Whew! Writing a guide to saving $40,000 sure sounds like a tall order …

 Yeah, I’m trying to forget it too.

-Avoid buying individual stocks (Apple, Google) unless you’re willing to spend your Saturday afternoon looking up all that information.
+Avoid buying individual stocks (Apple, Google) unless you’re willing to spend your Saturday afternoon researching that information.

 When I tell you to “buy stocks,” I don’t mean individual stocks … I mean baskets of stocks, such as mutual funds, index funds, or ETFs.